Join us on our Class Twitter

-Wednesday: Indoor P.E. - Please ensure you have shorts or leggings for this as long joggers can cause the children to slip on the hall floor.
+Tuesday: Indoor P.E. - Please ensure you have black shorts and a white t-shirt for this as long joggers can cause the children to slip on the hall floor.

-Thursday : Outdoor games (weather permitting) Please ensure you bring tracksuit bottoms and a warm jumper, because the weather is still rather cold.
+Friday: Outdoor games (weather permitting) Please ensure you bring tracksuit bottoms, a warm jumper and trainers.

 Please bring your P.E. kit to school every Monday, and leave it in school for the week.
-Please take your PE kit home on a Friday for washing.
-It is also a great help to remember to bring your P.E. kit in a drawstring bag rather than a large rucksack because storage space in the cloakroom is severely limited.
+Please remind your children to take their PE kit home on a Friday for washing.
+It is also a great help to remember to bring your P.E. kit in a smaller drawstring bag rather than a large rucksack because storage space in the cloakroom is limited.

 Please remember that even the most fluent readers may not, at this age, understand everything that they are reading.
 Reading words and understanding them are two different things and some of the children are simply too young to have had the experiences necessary to understand some vocabulary!
 That is why we need to be on hand to help them work out the meaning of a new word by using the context or by using a dictionary (also a great skill!).
 If we know which words they are discovering in their reading, we can also help them to add them to their vocabulary for speaking and writing.
 A win-win situation!